 After touring Ike took a job with Octagon in the field of sports marketing and started his professional career.
 At Octagon Ike realized that his true passion was in the proper training and development of athletes.
 Using his never ending energy and enthusiasm, Ike draws from his experiences in training and sports marketing to make other athletes aware of the possibilities they have in reaching their full potential.
 Ike currently resides in Charlotte, NC.

 Director of Operations

-Ashley McConkey received her Bachelor of Science degree from James Madison University in Kinesiology.
+Ashley Heiligenstadt received her Bachelor of Science degree from James Madison University in Kinesiology.
 Ashley concentrated her studies in Exercise Sciences and Pre-Physical Therapy.

 While at James Madison, Ashley worked at the Morrison Bruce Center developing programs for women and girls promoting an active and healthy lifestyle.
 She also served as a Sports and Fitness Coordinator for the Overcoming Barriers program focusing on motor skills development for children with disabilities.

 Following an internship at USPC, Ashley was offered a position as a Strength and Conditioning Coach.
 Ashley oversees all the day to day operations at USPC along with athletic assessments and baseline testing for all new members.
-Originally from Forest, VA, Ashley currently resides in Charlotte, NC.
+Originally from Forest, VA, Ashley currently resides in Charlotte, NC with her husband Erik.

 Jeffrey Hill, MS, USAW

 Director of Athletic and Sport Performance (Main Campus)